Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: Introduction

 Most work investigating how to minimise model error has primarily considered errors due to model rollouts.
 In rollouts, a model's predictions are iteratively fed back to itself to generate a simulated trajectory.
-Even small inaccuracies in predictions can compound and render a trajectory useless for planning as the final predictions bear little resemblance to any plausible future as shown by \citet{Talvitie2014, Talvitie2017}.
+Even small inaccuracies in predictions can compound and render a trajectory useless for planning as the final predictions bear little resemblance to any plausible future as shown by \citeA{Talvitie2014}, \citeA{Talvitie2017}.
 To address this, Talvitie proposed Hallucinated Replay: training a model on its own imperfect predictions to minimise compounding error.
-Other work reduced error due to iteration by learning a model in a latent space \cite{Ke}, rather than on observations.
-Improving model accuracy, however, is unlikely to resolve failure in Dyna.
-For example, \citet{Holland} showed that even with a learning curriculum to minimise compounding error, imperfections in model predictions eventually overwhelm any signal in simulated trajectories and value function updates with this data is detrimental to learning.
-Another strategy, therefore, is to dynamically truncate rollouts based on uncertainty or errors in the model \cite{Buckman}.
+Related approaches have been considered in time series modeling \citep{venkatraman2015improving}.
+Other work reduced error due to iteration by learning a model from a new representation of states in a latent space rather than learning a model from original observations coming from the environment \cite{Ke,hafner2023mastering,hafner2022mastering,serban2020bottleneck}, with some further restricting the use of the model only for policy optimization \cite{amos2021model,tomar2021model}.